kajro359/video-capture/README.md

 # Video capture from network camera

 This simple script can be used to save a video from a network attached camera.
 It is pre-configured to work with the Axis cameras and the D-Link cameras.
-(The D-link cameras are the property of Tommy Alm (NFC).)

 To use this the computer has to be connected to the same network as he cameras.
 The cameras have fixed IP:s (except for the Dlink DSC90 which has dynamic; check in router software what IP it got and change accordingly in code.
 This is annoying but the camera was not cooperative :-) )